 On-Site Mobile Fingerprinting

-Respondent shall provide service for agencies who desire on-site mobile fingerprinting anywhere in the state, within 30 business days of request.
+Respondent shall provide service for agencies who desire on-site mobile fingerprinting anywhere in the state, within 30 business days of request or within such longer time period as may be agreed to by the parties.
 On-site services provide added convenience and coverage for specific opportunities such as orientation sessions, new employee hiring times, and other group situations.
 Verification of applicant’s identity must conform to the State of Indiana’s identity verification standards and policies.

 Emergency Applicant Services